Why Would My Dog Need Thyroid Medication?

 Many dogs are prone to getting hypothyroidism, which is the technical term for what happens when your dog’s thyroid gland is unable to produce a sufficient amount of (or possibly any) thyroxine, the hormone responsible for regulating metabolism.
 Without the proper amount of thyroxine being produced, your dog might start to seem lethargic and generally unwell.
 If the condition is allowed to persist it could result in corneal ulcers, anemia, or a more serious condition known as adult-onset megaesophagus, which can be life threatening.

 To people whose dogs are exhibiting signs of the onset of hypothyroidism, here is what you should do.

 If you have reason to believe your dog might be suffering from hypothyroidism, the sooner you have your dog looked at by a vet, the better.
 Some signs to look out for include:

 If you notice that your dog is exhibiting any of the aforementioned symptoms, tell your vet.

 2. Give them Medicine

-If the vet determines that your dog is hypothyroid, they will most likely put your dog on levothyroxine sodium, which is a synthetic compound that mimics the effects of thyroxine, helping to manage the dog's basal metabolic rate, protein synthesis, and increase the body's sensitivity to catecholamines, such as adrenaline.
+If the vet determines that your dog is hypothyroid, they will most likely put your dog on a medication containing levothyroxine sodium, such as Soloxine, which is a synthetic compound that mimics the effects of thyroxine, helping to manage the dog's basal metabolic rate, protein synthesis, and increase the body's sensitivity to catecholamines, such as adrenaline.

 While the effects of this drug are only short term, so long as your dog continues their levothyroxine treatment, they should be able to live a long, fruitful life, free from the symptoms of hypothyroidism.
 That being said, chances are your hypothyroid dog will require medication for the rest of their life, as the condition, while treatable, has no known cure.